DavidS/dasz-configuration/vagrant/README.md

     sudo aptitude install libxslt-dev libxml2-dev
     cd vagrant/veewee
-    # press y, to accept veewee's settings

-Follow instructions until veewee is actually installed and working.
+    rbenv exec gem install bundler
+    rbenv exec bundle install

 ## building your baseboxes

+All of the following commands need to run from the vagrant/veewee directory, in veewee's development mode:

-    vagrant basebox define 'Debian-7.0.0-amd64' 'Debian-7.0-b4-amd64-netboot'
-    vagrant basebox build 'Debian-7.0.0-amd64'
+    rbenv exec bundle exec vagrant basebox define 'Debian-7.0.0-amd64' 'Debian-7.0-b4-amd64-netboot' rbenv exec bundle exec vagrant basebox build 'Debian-7.0.0-amd64'

 Now you have a virtual box with wheezy running.
 You can login either with vagrant:vagrant or using vagrant's low-security ssh key to connect as root.
 Let's check whether everything installed fine.

-    vagrant basebox validate 'Debian-7.0.0-amd64'
+    rbenv exec bundle exec vagrant basebox validate 'Debian-7.0.0-amd64'

 Now package up the box as basebox, which we can use for our work.

-    vagrant basebox export 'Debian-7.0.0-amd64'
+    rbenv exec bundle exec vagrant basebox export 'Debian-7.0.0-amd64'

 Copy the 'Debian-7.0.0-amd64.box' file to some permanent storage.
 Then, import it from there into vagrant proper.

-Note: seemingly, the vagrant bundle only wants to tun from within the vagrant/ directory, so as soon as you're done building boxes with veewee, you'll want to undo rvm's changes to your PATH and unalias vagrant.
+This can use the non-veewee vagrant as packaged in Debian.
+Taste the sweetness of freedom!

     vagrant box add 'Debian-7.0.0-amd64' 'Debian-7.0.0-amd64.box'